vwbusguy/nextcloud-remote-client/docs/DESIGN.md

 ## Server

 This tool is an (unofficial) client for a [Nextcloud](https://nextcloud.com/) server.
 References to a "server" refer to a remote [Nextcloud Server](https://github.com/nextcloud/server).

+# Future Plans

+This section captures brainstorming and contribution opportnities for expanding the feature set of this client.
+This section is organized by Resource.

+## Files

+Future plans for the Files resource.

+### download

+Download files individually or in bulk, defaulting to the current directory and source remote file/directory name for the destination path.

+### ls (list)

+Expand this to include extended information, list by user (assuming credential capability), list by file size, list by created/modified.

+### sharing (share)

+Manage sharing of files including querying, creating, updating, and removing share options to other users as well as by link.
+Users should specifically be able to upload and share an arbitrary file as easily as possible.

+### upload (put)

+Expand this to include bulk operations, such as uploading a whole directory, passing multiple files at once to the same directory, or extracting the contents of a zip/tarball archive to a directory on the server.

+Option to [create files based on IO input](https://github.com/cloud-py-api/nc_py_api/blob/main/nc_py_api/files/files.py#L123), such as streaming the output from another command passed as a pipe and read via stdin.